 Only question is whether the ongoing precipitation can sync up with the cold air for a long period of time.
-A winter pattern like this usually sees a brief switch-over to snow.
-This event was one of the few that became a prolonged snow event
+In my time in Tucson, a winter pattern like this usually sees a brief switch-over to snow.
+This event was one of the few that became a prolonged all-snow event.

 Above are more photos from Tucson’s December 8th, 1971 snow event, courtesy of KVOA viewers.